 Are Italians Healthier Because They Drink Red Wine?

 Italians are known for their higher life expectancy (the 3rd highest in Europe and seventh in the world) and lower rates of heart disease.
-It’s thought the Italians long and healthy life can be attributed to a clean environment, Mediterranean weather, and genetics.
+The Italians’ long and healthy life can be attributed to a relatively clean environment, Mediterranean weather, and genetics.

-A large percentage of the European population believes that moderate consumption of red wine is good for the heart.
-A European study conducted in France and Denmark in 2000, concluded that the French, who also have a higher consumption of red wine, have lower rates of heart disease.
-Red wine includes Resveratrol, a phytochemical that aids in the prevention of cancer and heart disease, according to a pathological examination.
+A large percentage of the European population believes that an acceptable consumption of red wine is good for the heart.
+A European study conducted in France and Denmark in 2000 concluded that the French, who also have a higher consumption of red wine, have lower rates of heart disease.
+Red wine includes Resveratrol, a phytochemical that aids in preventing cancer and heart disease, according to a pathological examination.

 The chemistry of red wine and its correlation to our well-being has been studied for many years.
-Some studies suggest that a glass of red wine is good for the heart, while other studies do not find any correlation between red wine and heart health.
+Some studies suggest that a glass of red wine is good for the heart, while others do not find any correlation between red wine and heart health.

 Heart disease is a leading cause of death worldwide, so even a small reduction in risk because of red wine could have major health benefits.
 Some population studies have shown that those who moderately consume red wine (i.e., one serving per day) have lower rates of heart disease than those who drink less or none at all.
 Furthermore, polyphenols in red wine may help prevent blood clotting and, therefore, lead to lower blood pressure and less risk for heart attacks, strokes, and other forms of cardiovascular diseases.